angusfung/face-gender-classification/README.md

 ./classification.py --part 3 --log INFO
 ```
 The implementation details are in the PDF.
 The optimal parameters for gradient descent were determined by adding the `--optimal` option.
-A sample report is under `logs/optimal_params`.
+A sample report of that is under `logs/optimal_params`.
+Those optimal parameters are then used in gradient descent to determine the optimized theta value, which is then saved into `part3.pkl`.